Impact Wrestling TV preview: Four matches set for Tuesday's AXS TV show - Pro Wrestling Dot Net

 Impact Wrestling is advertising the following matches and events for Tuesday’s television show.

--Hernandez vs. Madman Fulton in a first round No. 1 contender to the Impact Championship tournament.
+-Michael Elgin vs. Sami Callihan in a first round No. 1 contender to the Impact Championship tournament match.

--Rohit Raju vs. Trey Miguel in a first round No. 1 contender to the Impact Championship tournament.
+-Ken Shamrock vs. Rhino in a first round No. 1 contender to the Impact Championship tournament match.

+-“Team XXXL” Larry D and Acey Romero vs. Fallah Bahh and TJP.

-Powell’s POV: Impact Wrestling airs on AXS TV on Tuesdays at 7CT/8ET and typically has a replay at 10CT/11ET.
-John Moore’s weekly Impact Wrestling television review should be available immediately after the show airs.
+Powell’s POV: Trey (Miguel) and Hernandez advanced in the quarterfinal tournament matches.
+Impact Wrestling airs on AXS TV on Tuesdays at 7CT/8ET and typically has a replay at 10CT/11ET.
+John Moore’s weekly Impact Wrestling television reviews are available immediately after the show airs.
 My Impact Wrestling Hit List and my Dot Net Members’ exclusive audio review are available on Wednesdays.

-TUESDAY at 8/7c on @AXSTV! @SuperMexCTM vs. @FultonWorld – First Round Match@HakimZane vs. @TheTreyMiguel – First Round Match@FearHavok vs. @Kimber_Lee90 @TheMooseNation vs. Suicide #IMPACTonAXSTV pic.twitter.com/8mo0cD8Oeo

 The Pro Wrestling Boom Podcast with Jason Powell features Chris Van Vliet discussing his pro wrestling and celebrity interviews available on his YouTube Page and The Chris Van Vliet Podcast, his one-show run with AEW, more - plus last year's MITB 2019 Review Flashback Podcast.